upbound/official-providers-ci/README.md

 Running kuttl tests at /var/folders/_5/jc7399qx6cn6t5535npv9z4c0000gn/T/uptest-e2e
 ```

-## Report a Bug
+# Report a Bug

 For filing bugs, suggesting improvements, or requesting new features, please
 open an [issue](https://github.com/upbound/uptest/issues).

-## Licensing
+# Licensing

-Uptest is under the Apache 2.0 license.
+All tools in this repository are under the Apache 2.0 license.